 All investments purchased by the Fund must pass the Investment Manager's good governance tests, and in addition, sustainable investments must also pass tests to confirm they do no significant harm, as described above.
 These tests embed a consideration of the OECD Guidelines and UN Guiding Principles.

 Environmental or social characteristics of the financial product

-The Fund promotes the use of an Exclusionary Approach and a Positive ESG Tilt (as defined below):
+The Fund promotes the use of an Exclusionary Approach, a Positive ESG Tilt, and that it makes investments that are SDG contributing (as defined below):